 Loudoun County is one of eight local jurisdictions participating in a Regional Analysis of Impediments to Fair Housing Choice, or Regional Housing Equity Plan.
-The plan, expected to be finalized in Spring 2023, will provide strategies for achieving fair housing choice throughout the Metropolitan Washington region.
+The plan was finalized in November 2023.

 AP-85 Other Actions - 91.220(k)

 Introduction:

 The following section addresses the strategies the County will continue to use to foster and maintain affordable housing, reduce lead-based paint hazards, reduce the number of poverty level families, develop institutional structure and enhance coordination between public and private housing and social service agencies.